karmab/kcli/doc/index.md

 the *ovs: true* allows you to create the nic as ovs port of the indicated bridge.
 Not that such bridges have to be created independently at the moment

-Up to 4 IPS can also be provided on command line when creating a single vm (with the flag -1, -2, -3,-4,...)
+You can provide network configuration on the command line when creating a single vm with -P ip1=... -P netmask1=... -P gateway=...

 ## ip, dns and host Reservations